ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 *  authentication results,
 *  corrective action that needs to be taken by Domain Owners, and
-*  the effect of Domain Owner DMARC policy on email streams processed by Mail Receivers.
+*  the effect of Domain Owner DMARC policy on mail streams processed by Mail Receivers.

-Aggregate DMARC feedback provides visibility into real-world email streams that Domain Owners need in order to make informed decisions regarding the publication of a DMARC policy.
+Aggregate DMARC feedback provides visibility into real-world mail streams that Domain Owners need in order to make informed decisions regarding the publication of a DMARC policy.
 When Domain Owners know what legitimate mail they are sending, what the authentication results are